stefbbq/abyssion/docs/THEME_EXTENSIONS.md

 # Theme System Extensions

-This document covers the new extensions to the theme system, including border radius customization, glass/frost opacity overrides, and filter effects for UI elements.
+This document covers the new extensions to the theme system, including border radius customization, glass/frost opacity overrides, themed background opacity controls, and filter effects for UI elements.

 ## Border Radius